eomiso/eomiso/README.md

 ### Hi there 👋

 > "Pain is inevitable, suffering is optional" <br>
-> *how I Talk About When I Talk About Running*, Haruki Murakami
+> *How I Talk About When I Talk About Running*, - Haruki Murakami